inghamemerson/wellness-ip/ecosystem.md

 ## Support
 Ensuring customers who run into any form of hardship during the product lifecycle and engagement is essential to the health of the brand and thus the company.
 In this day and age, squeaky wheels have a megaphone and can turn all the other wheels away.
 This is a complex effort the needs to cover a multitude of need-states across various aspects of the product.

+This should be housed under one roof, treating all avenues from a singular point of communication ideally.

 1. Hardware issues
 	1. Hardware failure
 	2. Communication issues